Westinghouse Combustion Turbine Systems Division: The rise of US cogeneration and independent power markets

 These new energy laws were about to have great impact on the U.S. gas turbine market.
-Since this editor was designated as the Westinghouse GTSD's (a.k.a.
-CTSD's) "Man in Washington" at the time, there are some observations from personal experience that can be contributed to this aspect of the history of Westinghouse gas turbines.

 New markets slow to grow

 As shown in US Combustion Turbine Market curve above, the years immediately following the passage the FUA and PURPA saw little new domestic business for gas turbines as much legal wrangling was taken place around the country.
 In fact, 1982 was probably the worst year ever in terms of orders placed for large gas turbines in the US.
 The prototype W501D5 was sold to Gulf States Utilities in 1981 and two other W501D5 EconoPacs were sold to Puget Sound Power & Light Co.
 Dow Chemical, whose expanding on-site power industrial generation facilities in Texas and Louisiana were not affected by the new laws, purchased several units in 1980/’81.
 That was about it for new unit sales for Westinghouse CTSD until 1983.

 The IPP market was awaiting the outcome of government legal action as several state Public Utility Commissions refused to implement the PURPA regulations, claiming that they were unconstitutional.
 It wasn't until 1982, in FERC v.
 Mississippi PUC, when the Supreme Court decided in favor of the Federal Energy Regulatory Administration (FERC) and upheld the law.

 This turned out to be the catalyst that finally enabled the IPP market take off and realize a lot of pent-up potential.

 And, almost as an immediate result, Westinghouse CTSD participated in two important early IPP cogeneration projects that helped to bridge the gap and, once again, allowed us to survive the drought in domestic utility orders.